-Pro Tips for Storing Seasonal Clothes
+Smart Tips for Storing Seasonal Clothes

-- Reduce visual clutter – seeing clothes crammed together, falling off hangers, or piled on the floor is a mental burden.
+- Reduce visual clutter – Seeing clothes crammed together, falling off hangers, or piled on the floor is a mental burden.
 Eventually, you get used to it, but your subconscious absorbs the visual clutter every. single. day.

 - Save money by allowing you to see exactly what clothes you have as you sort through winter clothes to store and as you pull out summer clothes you take inventory.
 Note what you need to replace or what you still need to fill out your wardrobe.
 This will help you avoid buying duplicates or forgetting about that new blouse bought.